noritada/grib-rs/docs/src/submessage-listing.md

-# Comparison of GRIB2 data file operations

-## Listing all submessages inside a GRIB message
+# Listing all submessages inside a GRIB message

 wgrib2: